This true story of motivation and perseverance is told by Beth Estelle Innes, daughter of Elizabeth Estelle, Homeschool Christian Mom.

 Motivation: To Make Things Look Better

-Our driveway needed more gravel one spring.
+Our driveway needed more gravel one spring so it wouldn’t have ruts and be all muddy.
 Dad estimated how much he would need, which worked out to be about 2 yards.
-When he called to get the gravel delivered the company had an exorbitant flat delivery fee for 2 yards.
-But, if you bought 10 yards they would waved the delivery fee.
+When he called to get the gravel delivered the company had an VERY expensive flat delivery fee for 2 yards.
+But, if you bought 10 yards they would waive the delivery fee.
 You could get 10 yards for about the same price as the 2 yards.
 You can guess what my thrifty dad decided to do.